A Brief Overview

 The mission of the Church is to restore all people to unity with God and with each other in Christ.
 The Church pursues its mission as it prays and worships, proclaims the gospel, and promotes justice, peace and love.
 The Church carries out its mission through the ministry of all the baptized.

 We uphold the Bible and worship with the Book of Common Prayer.
 We believe the Holy Scriptures are the revealed Word of God.
 In worship we unite ourselves with one another to acknowledge the holiness of God, to hear God's Word, to offer prayer and praise, and to celebrate the Sacraments.
 The Celebration of Holy Eucharist is the central act of worship in accordance with Jesus' command to his disciples.
 Holy Communion is offered to all baptized Christians and seekers, not only members of the Episcopal Church.

 The Episcopal Church is part of the worldwide Anglican Communion with 70 million members in 164 countries.
 The word "Episcopal" refers to government by bishops.
 The historic episcopate continues the work of the first apostles in the Church, guarding the faith, unity and discipline of the Church.
-Both men and women, including those who are married, are eligible for ordination as deacons, priests and bishops.
+People of all genders, including those who are married, are eligible for ordination as deacons, priests and bishops.